Sold for 118% of list price

 The modern re-imagining of this home has created an ideal space for the active city lifestyle that all of Toronto seems to have wholeheartedly embraced!
 Those bike lanes are for you!
 A custom bike storage area has been added to the home, so whatever you ride, it’s kept safe and dry throughout the year.

 You’ll want to entertain of course and this home creates the ideal space for convivial gatherings.
 The open concept main floor invites your guests to mingle.
 The expertly-designed kitchen with a built-in oven and microwave, a gas cook stop and loads of counter space is a cook’s dream.
-On steamy summer evenings the back garden “room” feels like country in the city!
+On steamy summer evenings, the back garden “room” feels like country in the city!

-Of course cooking may be the last thing on your mind with so many fabulous restaurants close by.
+Of course, cooking may be the last thing on your mind with so many fabulous restaurants close by.
 Ossington Avenue between Queen and Dundas is a world-renowned destination that invites you to explore and savour some of the best restaurants Toronto has to offer.
 To work off your indulgences head to the West End Y at College and Dovercourt – a beloved neighbourhood fixture.
 Shop at unique shops such as Sauade on Dundas – importers of the finest in Portuguese crafts.
 And Trinity Bellwoods Park, Queen Street West and Little Italy are all just a short walk away.

-Just move in and live the dream!
+Just move into 122 Harrison Street and live the dream!